kkew3/sat-minesweeper/README.md

 - `vboard.BoardNotFoundError` appears:
   it means that the game board cannot be localized
-- `AssertionError: pyautogui supports only the primary monitor` appears: it means the game board is not placed in the primary monitor
 - `GameWontBeginError` appears:
   it means the program attempts to click somewhere but the screen does not change